 It was purely coincidence, but I noticed after I took these pictures that the main accent colors I used are red and green.
 (How appropriate, eh?
 And now Mike will be laughing at me because I said “eh”, lol.)
 But I promise I’m not rushing things or wishing autumn away…no more talk of Christmas around here yet!

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-1 medium onion, diced
+- 1 medium onion, diced

-3 cloves garlic, minced
+- 3 medium cloves garlic, minced

-1 1/2 teaspoons fresh rosemary leaves, minced (or 1/2 teaspoon dried rosemary leaves)
+- 1 1/2 teaspoons fresh rosemary leaves, minced (or 1/2 teaspoon dried rosemary leaves)

-1 (15 oz) can dark red kidney beans (preferably no salt added), rinsed and drained
+- 1 (15 oz) can dark red kidney beans (preferably no-salt-added), rinsed and drained

-1 (16 oz) can diced tomatoes, with juices
+- 1 (16 oz) can diced tomatoes, with juices

-- 1/2 cup water
+- 1/2 cup (120 ml) water

-Salt and pepper
+- Salt and black pepper

-Heat the oil in a medium saucepan over medium-high heat; add the onion and cook until softened and starting to brown, about 3 to 5 minutes, stirring occasionally.
+- Heat the oil in a medium saucepan over medium-high heat; add the onion and cook until softened and starting to brown, about 3 to 5 minutes, stirring occasionally.
 Add the garlic and rosemary and cook 1 minute more.

-Stir in the beans, tomatoes, bouillon cube, water, and a pinch of pepper; use a potato masher or a fork to mash a few of the beans against the sides of the pot.
+- Stir in the beans, tomatoes, bouillon cube, water, and a pinch of black pepper; use a potato masher or a fork to mash a few of the beans against the sides of the pot.